Pharmacy Care

 General Information

-A cold is an infection caused by a virus.
+A cold is an infection caused by a virus, affecting the nose, sinuses, throat and airways.
 It usually lasts two to three days and does not cause serious illness in healthy people.
 Symptoms include a runny or blocked nose, coughing, sneezing, mild fever, headache, mild earache, sore throat and red, watery eyes.

 Sometimes colds are confused with influenza (‘flu’).
 The flu is a much more serious condition, especially in the elderly and people with other health problems.
 Many symptoms are similar to those of a cold, but there is usually a higher fever with influenza.
 There may also be chills, fatigue, aching muscles and joints with influenza, and some people have breathing difficulties.